 Eric Gates > Kevin Wilson

 6 of the replacements came through the Ipswich youth system, 4 more on frees from other clubs and 1, Kevin Wilson, cost £150,000.

-Now although I dubbed him the master, is Bobby Robson to blame?
-Whilst he built a great team, was the squad any good?
-After the 11 mentioned who else was there?
-George Burley and Kevin O’Callaghan were both quality players but what else did we have in 81 & 82?
-The ageing Osborne, Hunter and Beattie can be glossed over as they were coming to the end of their rather illustrious careers.
-That leaves us with:- Kevin Steggles, Robin Turner, Irvin Gernon & Tony Kinsella who were not in the same class as the rest of the squad (although Stegs did play 50 times for Ipswich and is a bloody nice fella!)
+Although I bestowed upon him the title of master, can Bobby Robson be held somewhat accountable?
+While he assembled an impressive team, was the remainder of the squad up to par?
+Beyond the 11 players mentioned, who else was available?
+Though George Burley and Kevin O’Callaghan were both talented players, what other options did we have in 1981 and 1982?
+The aging trio of Osborne, Hunter, and Beattie can be overlooked as they were approaching the end of their illustrious careers.
+This leaves us with Kevin Steggles, Robin Turner, Irvin Gernon, and Tony Kinsella who were not on the same level as the rest of the team.
+As an aside Steggles played 50 games for Ipswich and is a genuinely nice bloke.

 Although our history isn’t as great as a lot of football clubs its a history our nearest rivals could only dream of having.

 Disclaimer:- Some of the timeline and transfer fees in this article may actually be different to real life.
 Please feel free to correct any glaring mistakes.

 I hope you’ve enjoyed one of the most meaningless pieces I’ve ever written.
 I certainly did